facebookresearch/sumo-challenge/docs/dataset.md

 list](https://sumochallenge.org/en/categories.txt)).
 Three types of categories have been removed:
 1) Animate objects (e.g., human, pet).
-2) Categories with than 100 instances in the training data.
+2) Categories with fewer than 100 instances in the training data.
 3) "Unknown" category.
 Instances in the unknown category are primarily box-shaped objects, which may be used to represent instances from a variety of categories.
 In the underlying annotations, these objects